Jonathan2251/lbd/source/backendstructure.rst

     .size main, ($tmp2)-main
     .cfi_endproc

-LLVM get the stack size by parsing IRs and counting how many virtual registers is assigned to local variables.
+LLVM call estimateStackSize() of Cpu0FrameLowering.cpp to get the stack size by counting how many virtual registers is assigned to local variables.
 After that, it calls emitPrologue().
 This function will emit machine instructions to adjust sp (stack pointer register) for local variables.
 For our example, it will emit the instructions,